Gunmen Storm Afghan Office Of Save The Children

 As NPR's Merrit Kennedy reports, the attack on the heavily protected hotel, for which the Taliban claimed responsibility, is "the latest in a series of large attacks in Kabul.
 An attack in December on a cultural center killed at least 41 people.
 And in May, a truck bomb in Kabul killed more than 150 people."

-And in Jalalabad last month, a motorcycle riding suicide bomber struck outside a soccer stadium in the city, killing at least six people and wounding 13.
+And in Jalalabad last month, a motorcycle-riding suicide bomber struck outside a soccer stadium in the city, killing at least six people and wounding 13.